I’ve worked with a chief instructor in Krav Maga who also happens to be a black belt in Muay Thai and a pretty good amateur MMA fighter.

 As such, it’s a fighting style that aims to deal with an immediate threat from an opponent by pretty much any means necessary.

-It’s not so much a technique that lends itself to a sports arena, rather as self-defense to eliminate a threat to your safety.
+According to a study published in the Sociology International Journal, it’s not so much a technique that lends itself to a sports arena, rather as self-defense to eliminate a threat to your safety .

 A man named Imi Lichtenfeld created the self-defense system and taught as many Jewish people in Slovakia as he could so that they could defend themselves in a street fight.